hortonworks/cloudbreak/integration-test/README.md

 #### Suites of tests in yaml files

-The previous organization of tests into cloud-vendor specific packages (e.g. aws tests) made it easy to see how many and what kind of tests do we have for say AWS.
-Now, this information will be solely kept in the testsuites yaml files under `integration-test/src/main/resources/testsuites/e2e`.
+The previous organization of tests into cloud-vendor specific packages (e.g. aws tests) made it easy to see how many and what kind of tests are there for a given platform.
+Now, this information is not present any more and will be solely kept in the testsuites yaml files under `integration-test/src/main/resources/testsuites/e2e`.
+To help the reader to find out what tests are available for a certain platform the following guidelines are suggested:
-It might make sense to keep a yaml file listing all implemented test for a given cloud vendor (e.g. `aws-e2e-tests.yaml`).
+- keep a yaml file listing all implemented test for a given cloud vendor (e.g. `aws-e2e-tests.yaml`), and
+- yaml files should __list classes and included methods__, and avoid using package scope as much as possible.
+Class and method names will pop up in textual search and are __rename aware__ in IDEA:
+    - method / class / package rename,
+    - class move
+    - accidental moving or renaming of classes will be guarded by TestNG (will throw a not found exception on moved classes)
+    - however, testNG currently does not fail if an included method is not found, just ignores it - a quite dangeorous behavior in my mind